A quick guide on how to install the latest Java 17 in Ubuntu 22.04, 22.10 and Linux Mint 21.x.

-Oracle announced the release of Java 17 which is the LTS version of this widely used programming language.
-This release gets support for 8-years that includes security and performance updates, and of-course bug fixes.
+A while back, Oracle announced the release of Java 17, the LTS version of this widely used programming language.
+This release gets support for 8-years, which includes security and performance updates and, of course, bug fixes.
 Java 17 is officially supported until 2029.

-Although this guide tested for ongoing supported Ubuntu, and Linux Mint release, however, should be applicable for other Debian based distributions as well in coming days.
-Because the PPA that is used in this guide, is periodically updated to meet the needs for past and future releases.
+Although this guide tested for ongoing supported Ubuntu and Linux Mint releases, however, should be applicable for other Debian-based distributions in the coming days.
+Because the PPA that is used in this guide is periodically updated to meet the needs for past and future releases.

 Installing Java 17 is not that straightforward without a PPA.
-Because it’s a license product, and you don’t get it in the Ubuntu official repo.
-There are other alternatives to Oracle Java such as OpenJDK which is easier to install.
-But they lack certain functionalities due to terms and conditions from Oracle and may not suitable for your needs.
+Because it’s a licensed product, you don’t get it in the Ubuntu official repo.
+There are other alternatives to Oracle Java, such as OpenJDK, which is easier to install.
+But they lack certain functionalities due to terms and conditions from Oracle and may not be suitable for your needs.